Kong/docs.konghq.com/src/gateway/kong-manager/auth/rbac/add-role.md

 ---

-Roles make it easy to logically group and apply the same set of Permissions to Admins.
+Roles make it easy to logically group and apply the same set of permissions to admins.
 Permissions may be customized in detail, down to individual actions and endpoints.

-{{site.base_gateway}} includes default Roles for standard use cases, e.g. inviting additional Super Admins, inviting Admins that may only `read` endpoints.
+{{site.base_gateway}} includes default roles for standard use cases, e.g. inviting additional super admins, inviting admins that may only `read` endpoints.

-This guide describes how to create a custom Role in Kong Manager for a unique use case.
-As an alternative, if a Super Admin wants to create a Role with the Admin API, it is possible to do so using [`/rbac/roles`](/gateway/{{page.kong_version}}/admin-api/rbac/reference/#add-a-role).
+This guide describes how to create a custom role in Kong Manager for a unique use case.
+As an alternative, if a super admin wants to create a role with the Admin API, it is possible to do so using [`/rbac/roles`](/gateway/{{page.kong_version}}/admin-api/rbac/reference/#add-a-role).
-To add Permissions to the new Role, use [`/rbac/roles/{name_or_id}/endpoints`](/gateway/{{page.kong_version}}/admin-api/rbac/reference/#add-a-role-endpoint-permission) for endpoints or [`/rbac/roles/{name_or_id}/entities`](/gateway/{{page.kong_version}}/admin-api/rbac/reference/#add-a-role-entity-permission)
+To add permissions to the new role, use [`/rbac/roles/{name_or_id}/endpoints`](/gateway/{{page.kong_version}}/admin-api/rbac/reference/#add-a-role-endpoint-permission) for endpoints or [`/rbac/roles/{name_or_id}/entities`](/gateway/{{page.kong_version}}/admin-api/rbac/reference/#add-a-role-entity-permission)